-Summer is approaching and that means heading out to soak up as much sun as you can.
-With the mountains looking full and green, you may, like me, find yourself setting out for hike after hike.
+Summer is here and that means heading out to soak up as much sun as you can.
+With the mountains looking full and green, you may, like to find yourself setting out for hike after hike.
 But, there are a variety of other ways you can enjoy being active outdoors in Seoul besides hiking.
-Here are five ideas to get you started on your outdoor adventures.
+Here are five ideas to get you started on some outdoor things to do in Seoul.

 Whether you just crossed over it while riding the train or had a chance to stroll alongside it, you’ve likely encountered the Han River at some point.
 You may have gotten close, but why not take the next step and just get into it?
 On a kayak that is.